 Sampler by: Grandma Luigia, Italy 1897

-I am in a steady relationship lately with my heart’s desire.
+I have been in a steady relationship lately with my heart’s desire.
 A body sense of how speaking Italian was a heart’s desire came to me in a Wholebody focusing session with my partner.
 It let me know that learning Italian would be something that would change my life for the better.
 This awareness happened soon after I filmed Bruna Blandino and Rosa Catoio, two Italian Wholebody Focusers, (Being Ourselves) for the blog.

 Living a Heart’s Desire